-Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world: at least half a dozen places owe their success to his signature style.
-Mr. Van Vliet's genius is to create inviting spaces for everyone to enjoy (hence "Jedermann", which translates to "everyone").
-On any given day, tables at Jedermann might be filled with senior citizens loudly debating Hungarian politics, students gossiping about school, and a theater director discussing upcoming projects with the staff.
+Hans van Vliet, the owner of Jedermann Café, is a legendary restaurateur in Budapest with a genius for creating atmospheric, all-inviting places for everyone to enjoy (hence "Jedermann", which translates to "everyone").
+On any given day, tables might be filled with senior citizens fiercely debating Hungarian politics, students gossiping over a cup of coffee, and a theater director mapping out upcoming projects with the staff.
 Jedermann, which marries a café with a bar, is hiding in a quiet street in District 9, not far from the city center, but away from the throngs clogging the party district. .